mstrens/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ### Sub_protocol M16-8CH - *1*
 8 channels
 ### Sub_protocol WIFI-TX - *2*
-put TX in wifi mode for flshing TX module firmware OTA
+put TX in wifi mode for flashing TX module firmware OTA Choose "WiFI-TX" from TX handset protocol menu.
+Tx module  will trigger an WiFi AP for connection to a config and web portal for uploading TX firmware OTA
-### Sub_protocol WIFI-TX - *3*
+### Sub_protocol WIFI-RX - *3*
-put RX in wifi mode for flashing RX firmware OTA
+put TX in wifi mode for flashing RX firmware OTA Choose "WiFI-RX" from TX handset protocol menu
+Rx will trigger an WiFi AP for connection to a config and web portal for uploading RX firmware OTA

 # OpenLRS module